kaiseng/fypassignment/README.md

 ## About This Website
-This is the Final Year Project of Coventry University</br>
+This is the Individual Project of Coventry University</br>
 Done By: TAN KAI SENG